owl-stars/cssowl/README.md

 Cssowl's mixins and example doc comments parsed and rendered using [Styledocco](http://jacobrask.github.io/styledocco/) and are included in the `docs` subdirectory.

 ## License
-Copyright (c) WE JUST DO STUFF, Kim & Pollak GbR under the [MIT licenses](https://github.com/owl-stars/cssowl/blob/master/LICENSE)
+Copyright (c) We Just Do Stuff, Kim & Pollak GbR under the [MIT licenses](https://github.com/owl-stars/cssowl/blob/master/LICENSE)